terra-campaigns/rhun/context.md

 People believe there is pure evil that lives in the depths of the world.

-- [ ] Roll a Nameless thing TOR 232

 ## Main empires

 The main empires of the world are descendent kingdoms from the late 3rd Age of Middle Earth.